 - Werber, Laura, Derose, Kathryn, Rudnick, Mollie, Harrell, Margaret, and Naranjo, Diana.
 “Faith-Based Organizations and Veteran Reintegration: Enriching the Web of Support.”
 RAND Corporation.
 2015.

-As our Veterans return, welcome them home by building strong connections.
+As our Veterans return, welcome them home by building and sharing your connections.

 Employers are not ready to employ Veterans despite the shortage of workers and the ‘skills gap.’

 - 69% of their organizations do not provide training to hiring managers on Veteran-specific hiring practices,